-The second phase of the admission process is to the actual WNMU-Gallup Fellows Program.
-This admission letter to the WNMU-Gallup Peace Corps Coverdell Fellows program will come from Scott Farver, Program Director, and/or the Graduate Assistant at WNMU-Gallup.
+The second phase of the admission process is to the WNMU-Gallup Fellows Program.
+You will be notified of admission to the WNMU-Gallup Peace Corps Coverdell Fellows program via letter from the WNMU-Gallup Campus

 The third phase is admission to the School of Education.
 This step comes after being accepted into the Fellows program and is completed during your first semester at WNMU-Gallup.